 I think it’s totally cool that you can eat the skin, but my kids still prefer it without.
 Therefore, this recipe calls for kiwi without the skin, but you could leave it on if you don’t mind the texture and want some extra fiber.

-Kid-approved SunGold kiwifruit helps make a delicious fish taco recipe that packs in the… Click To Tweet
+Kid-approved SunGold kiwifruit helps make a delicious fish taco recipe that packs in the nutrients.
+Two tacos provide 32 grams of protein and 12 % of daily iron needs!
+Click To Tweet

 If you are looking to get your child involved in cooking, ask them to shake the bag with the fish and panko.
 This never gets old!
 (Check out my Instagram feed to see a picture of my 10-year old in action).